-Patricia Vernhes is a multidisciplinary artist and cultural leader with over two decades of experience in building transformative arts programs, exhibitions, and partnerships across music, film, and the visual arts.
+Patricia Vernhes is a multidisciplinary artist and cultural leader with over two decades of experience in building transformative programs, exhibitions, and partnerships across music, film, and the visual arts.

 Born in Poland, she moved to London as a teenager, where she studied contemporary music, worked as a solo artist, formed numerous bands, and collaborated on more than twenty film soundtracks.